Road-Drum/WSLUserDir/README.md

 # Where is my user directory then?

-Located at `/mnt`.
-It is labelled alphabetically with lowercase.
+Same as Windows directory, such that `/mnt/c/Users/yourname`.
+Windows drives are located at `/mnt`, labelled alphabetically with lowercase.
 Say, `C:` is `/mnt/c`.
-The rest is the same as Windows directory, such that `/mnt/c/Users/yourname`

 # Neat, now I need a simple script to make stuff easier